Safeguarding

 Mental Health First Aid co-coordinators

-Staff Mental Health First Aider – Mrs Foster
+Staff Mental Health First Aider – Mrs. Foster

-Student Mental Health First Aiders –
+Student Mental Health First Aiders – Mrs. Grimshaw, Miss Bellwood and Mrs. Nightingale

 Volunteers And Visitors

 We also make sure that any volunteer or visitor to school – which includes the staff who run our after school clubs – visits the School office to sign in and read school information on safeguarding.
 Volunteers and visitors are not be left unsupervised with any children at any time unless they are regular volunteers who have completed a DBS check.
 All visitors and volunteers are asked to read Keeping Children Safe in Education 2020.
-Our Volunteer co-coordinator is Miss C Lea.
+Our Volunteer co-coordinator is Miss Grimshaw.

 Site Safety